CEO Turnover and Risk Taking under Long-Term Employment Contracts

 We study the role of the contractual time horizon of CEOs for CEO turnover and risk taking.
-Using hand-collected data on 3,954 fixed-term CEO contracts, we show that remaining time under contract systematically relates to CEO turnover probability.
+Using hand-collected data on 3,954 fixed-term CEO contracts, we show that remaining time under contract predicts CEO turnover.
 When contracts are close to expiration, turnover is more likely and is more sensitive to performance.
-We show a positive within-CEO relation between remaining time under contract and risk.
-Our results are similar across short and long contracts and are driven by neither firm or CEO survival, nor technological cycles.
+We also show a positive within-CEO relation between remaining time under contract and risk.
+Our results are similar across short and long contracts and are driven neither by firm or CEO survival, nor technological cycles.
 They are consistent with risk-taking incentives provided by a long-term contract horizon.

 Keywords: Risk taking, volatility, career concerns, CEO contracts, CEO turnover